Secondary Trademark Infringement: Everything You Need to Know

 In some cases, a party might not be aware he or she is committing secondary infringement.
 However, once they're alerted to it, they must either stop any infringing actions or risk being sued.
 The nature of the internet makes it more difficult for trademark holders to pursue actions against online parties, but some major companies have had successful outcomes.

 If you need help with understanding secondary trademark infringement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.